 20 May 8 Things you need to know before you travel to Bosnia and Herzegovina

 In the last decade or two, the Balkans have become quite a popular tourist location.
-With the breakup of Yugoslavia, the rich history of the region and the complex cultural landscape has become more available than ever.
+With the fall of Yugoslavia, the rich history of the region and the complex cultural landscape become more available than ever.
+This is our shortlist of things you need to know when you travel to Bosnia & Herzegovina.

 If you are planning to travel to Bosnia, this article will give you the main things you need to know before you do.